 - a breast examination.

 A DES examination might also include:

-- A colposcopy – an examination of the cervix using a speculum (as for a pap test) and a kind of microscope called a colposcope
+- a colposcopy – an examination of the cervix using a speculum (as for a cervical screening test) and a kind of microscope called a colposcope

 DES daughters and reproduction

 DES daughters may experience a range of problems relating to fertility, pregnancy and contraception.

 If you are a DES daughter you will need to take your exposure to DES into account when you decide on a method of contraception.
 Discuss your options with a doctor who understands that you are a DES daughter.

 Some of the contraceptive problems DES daughters may experience include:

 - natural family planning – heavy vaginal discharge might make it more difficult to interpret your cervical mucus for fertile and infertile days

 - intrauterine devices (IUDs) – if you have changes in the shape of your uterus you will need to avoid using an IUD.